 All GSAS residents are required to enroll in the Dudley Café meal plan, which provides an excellent opportunity to meet and interact with fellow students.
 All meals are taken in Dudley Café.
-The meal plan follows the academic calendar and provides for two dinners a week plus a declining balance allotment ($675.88 for the fall semester and $660.86 for the spring semester) for your use at the Dudley Cafe at lunch, for additional dinner meals, or to host a guest for any meal.
+The meal plan costs $2,332.48 (payable in two installments, $1,204.35 for the fall term and $1,128.13 for the sprint term) and follows the academic calendar, providing for two dinners a week plus a declining balance allotment ($716.51 for fall and $640.29 for spring) for your use at the Dudley Cafe at lunch, for additional dinner meals, or to host a guest for any meal.
 Lunch is served from 11:30 a.m. to 2:30 p.m. and dinner from 5:00 p.m. to 8:00 p.m.

 Built in the 1950s and designed by the well-known architect Walter Gropius, Child Hall is located at 26 Everett Street.
 Accommodations include: